zphilip/zphilip.github.io/docs/_posts/2025-03-10-Local RAG LLM Project.md

 ```
 ```
-./build/bin/llama-cli -m "models/Llama-3.2-3B-Instruct-Q4_K_M.gguf" -p "Why is the blue sky blue?" -e -ngl 100 -t 4
+./build/bin/llama-cli -m "models/Llama-3.2-3B-Instruct-Q4_K_M.gguf" -p "Why is the blue sky blue?" -e -ngl 100 -t 4 ./build/bin/llama-cli -m "models/Llama-3.2-3B-Instruct-Q4_K_M.gguf" -p "What is quantum computing and why is it important?" -e -ngl 100 -t 4

 ```

 it is failure due to the "buss error" , it might because the extension board only support PCIE2..
 I try several different smaller gguf model but it didn't work out.  finally the PCIE will downgrade PICE gen1.. so I decide to switch the extension board firstly.